jonerickson/wordpress-plugin-template/README.md

 #### Migrations

-Migrations can be created just like a blank Laravel application.
+Migrations can be created just like a default Laravel application.

 ```bash
 docker-compose run --rm cli wp acorn make:migration create_this_table
 docker-compose run --rm cli wp acorn migrate
 ```

 **NOTE**: Running `migrate:fresh` will drop all database tables, including your WordPress core tables.
+You may run the [install](#wordpress-installation) script to reinstall WordPress and recreate all the database tables while maintaining your app's migrations.

 #### Seeding